13 of the Best Squeeze Page Examples on the Internet

 What counts the most is the quality of the traffic (visitor) reaching your landing page combined with the speed of your page, the overall offer (headline) and the position of your email form.

 Before you create your first landing page, you should always perform in depth RESEARCH: understand what is being offered on the market and what is really demanded.
+Then ask yourself these 3 cardinal questions:

 1. What is my target audience (client) having problems/challenges with?